 Use the Content Cart to acquire all the data content you need.
 The process of acquiring data Items from a source server is straightforward, and can be summarized in the following steps:

-- The source server is automatically determined, based on the residence of the Item Revision you have specified to acquire.
-The currently active server is automatically determined to be the target server.
+- The currently active server is automatically determined to be the source server.

 - The original Item Revision is listed in the main grid.
 Any number of additional Item Revisions can be added to the cart.
 To do so, click the Add More Items control at the top-right of the dialog and choose the Select entry to access the Choose Item dialog (an incarnation of the Explorer panel).
 From here you can browse the source server for more Items, adding either one at a time, or in batch-style using standard multi-select tools.
 Alternatively, choose the Add manually entry to access the Add new items dialog.
 This dialog allows you to paste an external list of items that you require (one item per line), and which can then be searched for within the source server, using a chosen search criteria (GUID, Item ID, Name, or MPN).
 Select and remove Item Revisions from the list (click the button) if you decide they are not to be acquired after all.